Ray (Ray Terrill): Solo series

-In the Final Night incident, Ray participates in making a secondary sun in order to try and fool the Sun-Eater.
+In The Final Night, Ray participates in making a secondary sun to try and fool the Sun-Eater.
 He also personally watches out for a small Mexican town, using his powers to make sure it is sufficiently heated.
 This task uses up most of Ray's power until he collapses, drained.
 A kiss from Fire provides enough power to rejuvenate Ray and with the help of Zatanna and Firestorm, the fate of the town is assured.

 Around this time he is approached by the demon Neron, who attempts to gain his soul.
-Neron, despite being far beyond the concepts of gender, has to resort to pretending to be the villainess Circe after part of the plan involves a kiss and Ray comes to believe he has kissed a guy.
+Neron, despite being far beyond the concepts of gender, has to resort to pretending to be Circe after part of the plan involves a kiss and Ray comes to believe he has kissed a guy.
 In the end, Ray does not fulfill his part of the bargain and, as a result, does not lose his soul.

-Ray later takes part in saving the universe against the might of an ancient ultra-powerful weapon called Mageddon.
+Ray later takes part in saving the universe against the might of an ancient weapon called Mageddon.
 Following this, Ray appears at a Titans West recruitment drive party in Los Angeles.
 Although he joins Green Lantern's Justice League of Air during the "Justice Leagues" crisis (wherein each member forms his or her own minor league), he soon is back adventuring on his own.

-In the fight against Imperiex during DC's Our Worlds at War crossover, Ray is called upon as a reserve member of the JSA.
+In Our Worlds at War, Ray is called upon as a reserve member of the JSA to battle Imperiex.
 On their mission, Ray, along with several other modern-day "Freedom Fighters", fight to release the captured Daxamite people from imprisonment.
 Although Ray is severely injured in battle, the team succeeds in their mission and Ray quickly heals.

 Young Justice

 Ray joins Young Justice after saving a boy's life while the team rides a tram car to F.D.R.
 Island.
 He is with the team during their assault on Zandia on behalf of Empress and uses up his entire supply of energy to strike a crippling blow against the vampire Lady Zand.
 In the interests of expanding Young Justice, then leader Wonder Girl agrees to make the team part of a reality TV show.
 This backfires when Secret, having been corrupted, turns against Young Justice and the footage is broadcast on the Internet.
-After Secret is depowered by Darkseid, Ray leaves the team, which itself disbands soon afterward following the death of Donna Troy.
+After Darkseid removes Secret's powers, Ray leaves the team, which itself disbands soon afterward following the death of Donna Troy.
 Soon afterward, he meets the Nowhere Men, the deadly figments of a writer's imagination accidentally brought to life.
 With the goal of wiping out the individuality of the world, the Nowhere Men began by attacking superheroes.
 They use beams that cause a type of "suspended animation".
-Ray is caught in one of these beams, along with Elongated Man and a new Major Victory.
+Ray is caught in one of these beams, along with Elongated Man and Major Victory.
 After a long battle with Superman, the Nowhere Men are defeated and Ray and the others are freed.